What is 420? Hashtag's 10th Year Anniversary

 In 2017, journalist Phoebe Judge investigated the term’s origins further, after 420 was added to the Oxford English Dictionary.

-Whether you’re shopping in Seattle, Redmond Everett or online, we’re here to help and get you the information you want, when you need it.
+Whether you’re shopping online or in Redmond, we’re here to help you find what you need, when you need it.
+That includes cannabis products to help you celebrate 420!